-MLA paper does not require any separate title page and, generally, the author's name, instructor's name, department and the date of submission are mentioned on the first page of the assignment.
+MLA paper does not require any separate title page, and, generally, the author’s name, instructor’s name, department, and date of submission are mentioned on the first page of the assignment.
 The paper starts immediately after these details and with a centered paper title.

 APA Paper Format vs MLA Paper Format

 Though both the citation styles share some common traits, they do have some differences in their formats.
 The paper presentation in both styles is the same as both of them have 12pt Times New Roman font size and style, the 1-inch margin on all four sides of the paper, and double spaced.

 All the paragraphs are indented, and the paper must contain proper, and accordingly, incites to credit the paraphrase and direct quotes.
 One of the main APA and MLA differences is that in the MLA, writers add endnotes and footnotes to give additional information.
 In APA style paper, no footnotes are added.

 APA vs MLA Citation

 A major APA vs MLA format characteristic is the style of referencing that is used in both of them.

 APA format vs MLA format citation will be included in the following way.

 The references in the APA format are added to the ‘References’ page, while the cited works in MLA are added to the ‘Works Cited’ page.